-Day 2 will see us travel along Loch Ness to Glen Coe and staying at a Country Lodge along Loch Ness.
+Day 2 – will see you travel along Loch Ness to Glen Coe and staying at a Country Lodge along Loch Ness.

-Day 3 & 4 will see us travel to Isle of Skye and visit Old Man Storr and the fairy pools.
+Day 3 & 4 – will see you travel to Isle of Skye and visit Old Man Storr and the fairy pools.

-Day 5 will see us travel Dornie and attend a wedding at Eilean Donan Castle
+Day 5 – will see you travel Dornie and Eilean Donan Castle

-Day 6 will see us travel to Stirling before heading back to Edinburgh.
+Day 6 – will see you travel to Stirling before heading back to Edinburgh.